This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 - Gels and Energy Bars – One of the most challenges for myself is switching from the swim to the run.
 I feel like I breathe too much water on my swims.
-I realize it is probably jsut a sensation, but it doesn’t change the fact that I have a hard time transitioning from my swim to my ride.
+I realize it is probably just a sensation, but it doesn’t change the fact that I have a hard time transitioning from my swim to my ride.
 However, the ride is an ideal place to recharge with energy for the next portion.
 Eating a power bar while I’m already having a hard time breathing just doesn’t work well.
 What I discovered were power gels.
 These power gels are a life saver.
 They go down easily and then I follow them with copious amounts of water.
 With a little bit of experimenting, I discovered that I need 1 gel packet for every 40 minutes of hard riding.
 It is the perfect solution to the hard race that keeps me fresh until the end.

 - Brick Workouts – The challenge with a triathlon is switching between workouts.
 Since you are using so many muscles, it can become absolutely brutal (and, when you finish the race, ultimately rewarding).
 The first time my friend did one of these races with me, he proceeded to nap for the next 18 hours.
 It truly taxes your body in new ways.
 One of the training tools you can use to prepare is brick workouts.
 This where you focus on transitioning between the different portions.
 Perhaps one day you practice by riding for 15 minutes and then running for 15.
 Or you swim for 15 and then ride for 15.
 Or you do drills where you go as hard as you can in 5-minute sprints.
 These types of drills can yield huge dividends on the mental game and make race day a lot more enjoyable.

 A triathlon can be extremely challenging.
 But it shouldn’t scare you.